D-ICE/poem/docs/specifications/documentation/poem_polar_modes.rst

-.. _poem_polar_types:
+.. _poem_polar_modes:

-POEM Polar Types
+POEM Polar Modes
 ================

-A **Polar** can be of 5 different types, following the presence or not of mechanical propulsion, of wind assistance devices, and the type of prediction of the performance Polar.
+A **Polar** can have 5 different modes, following the presence or not of mechanical propulsion, of wind assistance devices, and the type of prediction of the performance Polar.

-.. list-table:: POEM Polar Types
+.. list-table:: POEM Polar Modes
     :widths: 25 25 25 25 25
     :header-rows: 1

-    * - Type
+    * - Mode
       - Prediction
       - Control
       - Motor